2018 Stock Car Brasil Championship: Race calendar and results

 The Stock Car Brasil 2018 season schedule, announced on January 18, begins on March 10, on a Saturday, with the return of the Interlagos endurance round with two drivers.
-There was a three-month break between the May 20 round in Santa Cruz do Sul-RS and the August 5 "Million Real" round at Goiânia because of the 2018 FIFA World Cup.
-The 2018 championship was also concluded at Interlagos on December 9.
-The Stock Light (former Brazilian Tournament Championship, which returned after 10 years) and the Campeonato Brasileiro de Marcas were be the series' support divisions.
+There was a three-month break between the 20 May round in Santa Cruz do Sul-RS and the 5 August "Million Real" round at Goiânia because of the 2018 FIFA World Cup.
+The 2018 championship was also concluded at Interlagos on 9 December, with the HERO Super Final.
+The Stock Light (former Brazilian Tournament Championship, which returned after 10 years) and the Campeonato Brasileiro de Marcas were the series' support divisions.